-- Revised Apr 30, 2020 A. All medium voltage duct banks for main feeders shall be 6-inch diameter (minimum conduit size may be minimum 5 inch diameter for other cases) schedule 40-Type EB PVC transitioning to galvanized rigid steel at turn-up or turndown elbows to include vertical members penetrating grade, with minimum 3 inches of 3000 p.s.i. or greater concrete encased around the exterior of the duct bank, and 3 inches of concrete between the outer circumference of each conduit.
+- A. All medium voltage duct banks for main feeders shall be 6-inch diameter (minimum conduit size may be minimum 5-inch diameter for other cases) schedule 40-Type A or EB PVC transitioning to galvanized rigid steel at turn-up or turn-down elbows to include vertical members penetrating grade, with minimum 3 inches of 3000 psi. or greater concrete encased around the exterior of the duct bank, and 3 inches of concrete between the outer circumference of each conduit.
 Design for duct bank spacers every five (5) linear feet.
-No exceptions are allowed. - B. Duct banks crossing under roadways, driveways, and railroad tracks shall be reinforced with steel reinforcing bars (re-bar) as required by Georgia Department of Transportation Standards. - C. Provide and install 1250 lb. test polyester pull tape in each empty conduit leaving a minimum of 4 feet excess for each pull-string at each end. - D. The largest practicable radii for commercially available conduit elbows shall be used, and in all cases shall exceed the minimum radii to which the conduit can be bent without mechanically degrading the performance of the conduit per manufacturer recommendations. - E. Concrete duct banks shall be natural (unpainted and untinted) concrete color.
+No exceptions are allowed.
+If top of duct has to be less than 18-inches below finished grade, the top of the duct bank shall have a minimum of 4-inches of concrete cover. - B. Duct banks crossing under vehicular traffic-rated areas and railroad tracks shall be reinforced with steel reinforcing bars (rebar) as required by Georgia Department of Transportation Standards. - C. Provide and install a minimum of 1250 lb. test polyester pull tape in each empty conduit leaving a minimum of 4 feet excess for each pull-string at each end. - D. The largest practicable radii for commercially available conduit elbows shall be used, and in all cases shall exceed the minimum radii to which the conduit can be bent without mechanically degrading the performance of the conduit per manufacturer recommendations. - E. Concrete duct banks shall be natural (unpainted and untinted) concrete color, unless top of duct bank is less than 18" below finished grade, which will require duct bank concrete to contain a red dye to a concentration that renders the concrete to be visibly red, and not just a faint tint.